kmy01/bubbles/README.md

 ### Bubble Shooter
 The movement of the bubble shooter was implemented by tracking the player's mouse movements.
 Below is a code snippet of this implementation.

 First a `#getMousePos` method gets the current mouse position on the canvas.
-The `#mouseMoveHandler` creates an event listener on the canvas which triggers the callback when the player moves the mouse.
+The `#mouseMoveHandler` creates an event listener on the canvas which triggers a callback when the player moves the mouse.
 The mouse position is calculated and saved to the shooter object.
 The `#clickHandler` adds an event listener for a click event.
 Whenever the player clicks, the callback fires the bubble with a fireBubble method.

 ```JavaScript
 GameView.prototype.getMousePos = function (event) {